YaogeJi/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a second year Ph.D student of Industrial Engineering at Purdue University supervised by <a href="https://engineering.purdue.edu/~gscutari/">Dr. Gesualdo Scutari</a> and <a href="https://engineering.purdue.edu/SSL/">Dr. Harsha Honnappa</a>.
+I am a third year Ph.D student of Industrial Engineering at Purdue University supervised by <a href="https://engineering.purdue.edu/~gscutari/">Dr. Gesualdo Scutari</a> and <a href="https://engineering.purdue.edu/SSL/">Dr. Harsha Honnappa</a>.
 I received my B.S.
 (2016) and M.S.
 (2019) degrees in School of Mathematic Science from <a href="https://english.bnu.edu.cn/">Beijing Normal University</a>.
 My research interests include statistical learning over networks and distributed optimization theory.